Skip to main content

 Please tell us if something has gone wrong.

 If you feel comfortable doing so, tell the Cafcass officer as soon as you feel something has gone wrong or you have a concern about our work.
-The Cafcass officer may be best placed to put things right quickly.
+The Cafcass officer, or their manager, may be best placed to put things right quickly.
 To avoid confusion, it might be best to put your concern in writing.

 The Parliamentary and Health Service Ombudsman – the organisation that makes final decisions on Cafcass complaints – has some tips on making a complaint about UK government services that you may find helpful when sharing your complaint with us.